WeblateOrg/weblate/docs/admin/machine.rst

 please check whether you are allowed to use them before enabling in Weblate.
 The individual services are enabled using :setting:`MACHINE_TRANSLATION_SERVICES`.

+The source langauge can be configured by :setting:`SOURCE_LANGUAGE` and is shared for all translations within Weblate.

 Amagama
 +++++++